 Regular prices at the Nugget are rock-bottom economical so you’ve hit the jackpot without even scoring an official combo.

-Before 7 p.m all their wells are $3.25, and draft pints of domestic beer are $2.75.
-As long as you can get there early enough, you’ve got a shot and a full beer for $6 flat.
+Before 7 p.m., all their wells are $3.50 (you get a double shot for a single price) and draft pints of domestic beer are $3 (but PBR is $2.25).
+As long as you can get there early enough, you’ve got a shot and a PBR for under $6.
 Now you know why it’s world famous.

 For more information, visit goldennuggettucsonbar.com.